willywairagu/willywairagu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on -- Zindi User Behaviour Birthday Challenge
+- 🔭 I’m currently working on -- Zindi User Behaviour Machine Learning Challenge
 - 🌱 I’m currently learning about Low Power Wide Area Networks(LPWANs) specifically LoRa and LoRaWAN intergration in IoT Devices.
 - 💬 Ask me about Data Science & Machine Learning using Python, Embedded ML using TinyML and their applications in IoT.
 - 📫 How to reach me: Email: wairaguwilberforce99@gmail.com